 (1) Generally, the main purpose of the Service is to verify your identity, and for this purpose we capture photos and video (if applicable) of the verification session as well as data extracted from the same, such as face scans and other measurements (such extracted data may be biometric data and/or sensitive Personal Data in certain jurisdictions), and the document(s) provided for verification.
 In addition, for verification, we conduct fraud prevention and detection checks that are an integral part of our Service.
 Identification process results with information about the completed checks are categorized as “Approved”, “Resubmission needed” or “Declined”.

-(2) In some cases, we may also further check whether we have previously verified an End-User on behalf of the same or a different Client by comparing the session with the previous session.
-This helps our Clients not only to verify identities but further protects them and their End-Users by helping them understand when an End-User may be generating multiple identities, tampering documents or manipulating device or network information.
+(2) In some cases, we may also further check whether we have previously verified an End-User on behalf of the same or a different Customer by comparing the session with the previous session.
+This helps our Customers not only to verify identities but further protects them and their End-Users by helping them understand when an End-User may be generating multiple identities, tampering documents or manipulating device or network information.
 To do all of this, we closely examine the information provided by the End-User, including machine-readable data, metadata and device and network information.

-(3) We mainly process End-User Personal Data as a Data Processor for the benefit of the Client in order to fulfill the Agreement entered into with the Client for (i) performance of the Agreement (including for the provision of the Service, and performance of any obligations or realization of any rights arising from the Agreement; (ii) the purpose of realization of rights and fulfillment of obligations deriving from legal acts; and (iii) processing your inquiries and requests.
+(3) We mainly process End-User Personal Data as a Data Processor for the benefit of the Customer in order to fulfill the Agreement entered into with the Customer for (i) performance of the Agreement (including for the provision of the Service, and performance of any obligations or realization of any rights arising from the Agreement; (ii) the purpose of realization of rights and fulfillment of obligations deriving from legal acts; and (iii) processing your inquiries and requests.

 (5) To the extent permitted by law and the Agreement, Veriff may also use Personal Data for other reasonably necessary operational purposes as part of provision of the Service, or rely on its legitimate interest for such processing as described in the next section.